Coronavirus Concerns? Show Your Workers You Care (You Really Care) in Three Steps

 While the coronavirus continues to flip everything on its head, it’s imperative that we focus on the old adage, “show – don’t tell.”
 Employees can spot empty platitudes and meaningless gestures a mile away.
 Prioritizing perks, building trust, and hosting an EAF prove that you’re going beyond mere words and taking actual steps to support them.
 And when you treat our employees as more than a number, you show them that you recognize them as people with full and complicated lives.
 During times of crisis, that’s especially important.
 You demonstrate that your workers are valuable to you and your business and that you will be there for them, through the good, the bad – and the coronavirus.

 In other words, you show them you care, you really, really care.

 Check out America’s Charities' Coronavirus Resource Center, where we’ve pulled helpful resources together to help you get through this trying time.
 Stay safe.

 Want to learn more about EAFs?
 First read our article about the three things you should consider before launching your fund.
-Then, complete the form on this page and we'll be in touch to learn out more about your goals and needs.
+If you have more questions, watch the Fireside Chat to hear America's Charities' President and CEO Jim Starr and SmartSimple's Senior Platform Solution Manager Dan Eardley discuss what EAFs are, what they're not, and provide answers to questions submitted by the audience.
+When you're ready to take the next step, complete the form on this page and we'll be in touch to learn out more about your goals and needs.